The National Bird of Peru: Andean Cock of the Rock

 Appearance and Identification

-The Andean Cock-of-the-Rock is unmistakable with its bright colors and unique features.
+The National Bird of Peru is unmistakable with its bright colors and unique features.
 Measuring about 30–32 cm (12 inches), males sport intense orange or red feathers (depending on the subspecies), a striking contrast against the green forest canopy.
 Females are subtler, with chestnut-brown plumage and a smaller crest, adding to their enigmatic beauty.
-The andean cock-of-the-rock habitat ranges across montane forests in the Andes, from Venezuela down to Bolivia, preferring steep, forested ravines near streams, between 500 and 2,400 meters above sea level.
+This national bird of Peru, habitat ranges across montane forests in the Andes, from Venezuela down to Bolivia, preferring steep, forested ravines near streams, between 500 and 2,400 meters above sea level.

 Where Can You Find Them?